Skip to main content

 For instance, the peptide Ipamorelin is a specific sequence that signals the pituitary gland to release growth hormone.
 Its effectiveness is entirely dependent on its sequence and shape.
 The guidelines for its storage are therefore designed with one purpose ∞ to preserve that command sequence so it can be delivered to and understood by your pituitary gland without any alteration.

 These storage protocols are established through a rigorous process called stability testing.
 Scientists expose the peptide to various conditions ∞ different temperatures, humidity levels, and light exposures ∞ over time.
-They then measure its to determine the precise environment required to keep it stable.
+They then measure its purity and potency to determine the precise environment required to keep it stable.
 This data forms the basis of the storage instructions you receive with your prescription.
 Following these instructions is an active part of your therapeutic protocol, as vital as the administration itself.

 The preservation of a peptide’s molecular structure through correct storage is fundamental to its therapeutic action.